duckduckstab1/FREE-VPS-REAL/README.md

 done

-Dont worry the files are on another user so you dont have to!!!!!!
+Dont worry the stuff you own are SECURED AND SAFE so you no instwll it again when yoj jse Github Vps